 I grew up in Southwestern Colorado near Mesa Verde National Park, best known for ancient cliff dwellings built by the Ancestral Puebloan people (Anasazi).
 I always loved reading as a child and spent many afternoons at the public library.

-My interests include social psychology, eastern philosophy, current affairs, climate change, sustainable development, and world cultures.
+My interests include psychology, eastern philosophy, current affairs, climate change, sustainable development, and world cultures.
 Someday, I hope to travel the world but for now, I'm focusing my energy on raising two teenage daughters.

 I am originally from California but was raised in Phoenix, Arizona and consider myself a devoted Phoenician.
 Growing up I was very involved in softball, having played since I was 9 years old.
 As a kid my mom took us to our local public library often.
 I didn’t like reading when I was young and struggled with keeping up with my grade, until I was introduced to book series such as The Babysitters Club and Goosebumps.
 Now as an adult I enjoy a variety of books.
 Some of my favorite authors are Jillian Flynn, Patricia Briggs, and of course JK Rowling.